Types of Braces

 If you leave misaligned teeth untreated, you may end up with other dental problems such as tooth decay and gum disease.
 You may also notice difficulty chewing or abnormal wear on the surface of your teeth.

-Complimentary Consultations for Adults
+Free Consultations for Adults

 Adult consultations are a bit different than our consultations for children and teens.
 Before deciding on any type of orthodontic treatment, Dr. Diana Esshaki and Dr. Neil Flückiger have to check for any existing issues with your oral health.